Welcome to the MadMachine! Excited to see you here!!!

 What do I need?

 To program your board, you simply need to install the MadMachine extension in VS code.
-It allows you to create, compile and download code.
+It allows you to create, build and download code.

 Our boards are stable enough to be used in most of your projects.
 We believe you will love it once you start.
 Besides, it's super easy to learn.
 And as you go further, you will see its charm.